OCC will be closed on Monday, January 20th to Honor Martin Luther King Jr. Day

 All A.A.S., A.A. and A.S. degrees include at least 60 academic credits.
 Certificate programs include at least 30 academic credits.

 The application of transfer credits is subject to department guidelines.
-Approval from the Registrar's office must be obtained in order to transfer in credits for the degree.
-Therefore, official transcripts from other institutions from which you wish to earn transfer credit must be mailed to Student Central in the Gordon Student Center.
+Approval from the Office of Registration and Records must be obtained in order to transfer in credits for the degree.
+Therefore, official transcripts from other institutions from which you wish to earn transfer credit must be mailed to the Office of Registration and Records in the Gordon Student Center.
 Students are encouraged to have transfer credits evaluated upon acceptance to Onondaga so credits are in place prior to applying for graduation.
 Please note that at least twenty four credits must be completed at Onondaga.

 You may earn more than one degree at Onondaga.
 A concurrent degree is one in which the student pursues courses of study in two disciplines leading to degrees in both at the same time.
 A dual degree is one in which the student graduates in a program, and then pursues another degree.